 pathways to the past

-The Pathways To The Past project has a number of aims; Lyminge church does not have any disabled access, and so funding has been found from the Roger De Haan Charitable Trust, the National Lottery Heritage Fund and other local trusts, to enable the archaeological dig to be done before 21st Century disabled access is created to make this church more accessible.
-The team knew they were going to find some archaeology, thanks to the Rector of the 1850s, but in order to share this with the public, once the archaeology is covered again, there will be a 3D imaging exhibition available inside St Ethelburga’s and also online for everyone to see.
+The Pathways To The Past project has a number of aims.
+Lyminge church does not have any disabled access, and so funding has been awarded from the Roger De Haan Charitable Trust, the National Lottery Heritage Fund and other local trusts, to enable the archaeological dig to be done before 21st Century disabled access is created to make this church more accessible.
+The team knew they were going to find some archaeology, thanks to the Rector of the 1850s.
+However, to share this with the public, once the archaeology is covered again, there will be a 3D imaging exhibition available inside St Ethelburga’s and also online for everyone to see.

 Gabor Thomas, the archaeologist in charge of the site, has been digging in this area for a number of years.
 He’s found evidence of settlements at the top of the hill, and through the graveyard to the site where the 7th Century remains have been found.
 He’s been able to piece together a much better picture than the one painted by the Reverend Jenkins in the 1850s.

 “Jenkins shows the West wall of the church coming from this buttress, which is actually something from the 15th Century, so that prediction wasn’t correct.
-The original west wall is located from this preserved portion of the West wall which actually makes the church from the 7th Century much smaller than Jenkins had thought.
+The original 7th Century West wall is located from this preserved portion of the West wall.
+That makes the older church much smaller than Jenkins had thought.
 With this information, we can get the original dimensions of the church.

 a complex of religious structures

-“However, what we do have is substantial foundations for another building, on a similar alignment and it is a small, but significant piece of evidence showing us there were other buildings on the same site, and with the same alignment, at later dates.
+“However, what we do have is substantial foundations for another building, on a similar alignment.
+It is a small, but significant piece of evidence showing us there were other buildings on the same site, and with the same alignment, at later dates.
 This is very distinctive for Anglo Saxon England.
 You can see this with the example in Canterbury at St Augustine’s Abbey; there are three churches in alignment there, and we also see this elsewhere.

 “It creates a complex of buildings, and thus leads us, along with the other archaeology we’ve found over this church, its graveyard and the field beyond, to think that this is a hub of activity for early Christians.
-It’s being constructed because of the early Church; it’s a place of genealogy, of dynasty that’s being returned to again and again, generation after generation; a place of dynastic power, dating from 1400 years ago, all in Lyminge!”
+It’s being constructed because of the early Church; it’s a place of genealogy, of dynasty that’s being returned to again and again, generation after generation.
+We can see a place of dynastic power, dating from 1400 years ago, all in Lyminge!”

 Extensive news coverage

-The site is uncovered until the end of August 2019 and then it will be covered again to avoid the foundations drying out.
+The site was worked on in August 2019 and was then covered to avoid the foundations drying out.
 There will be indications on the ground where the foundations are, and a 3D exhibition of the archaeology will be available in St Ethelburga’s and online once the project is finished.